-- 1. From user scenarios to their internal representation: high-level entities and their method nomenclatures must directly reflect the API usage scenarios; low-level entities reflect the decomposition of the scenarios into smaller parts. - 2.
-From user to "raw" data subject field terms in our case from high-level terms like "order," "recipe," and "café" to low-level terms like "beverage temperature," "coffee machine geographical coordinates," etc. - 3.
-Finally, from data structures suitable for end users to "raw" data structures in our case, from "lungo recipe" and "the "Chamomile" café chain" to the raw byte data stream from "Good Morning" coffee machine sensors.
+From user scenarios to their internal representation: high-level entities and their method nomenclature must directly reflect API usage scenarios; low-level entities reflect the decomposition of scenarios into smaller parts.

+- 2. From user subject field terms to 'raw' data subject field terms in our case from high-level terms like 'order', 'recipe', 'café' to low-level terms like 'beverage temperature', 'coffee machine geographical coordinates', etc. - 3.
+Finally, from data structures suitable for end users to 'raw' data structures in our case, from 'lungo recipe' and '"Chamomile" café chain' to the raw byte data stream from 'Good Morning' coffee machine sensors.

-The more the distance between programmable contexts our API connects, the deeper the hierarchy of the entities we are to develop.
+The more is the distance between programmable contexts our API connects, the deeper is the hierarchy of the entities we are to develop.

-In our example with coffee readiness detection, we clearly face the situation when we need an interim abstraction level:
+In our example with coffee readiness detection we clearly face the situation when we need an interim abstraction level:

-- on one hand, an "order" should not store the data regarding coffee machine sensors; - on the other hand, a coffee machine should not store the data regarding order properties (and its API probably doesn't provide such functionality).
+- from one side, an 'order' should not store the data regarding coffee machine sensors; - on the other side, a coffee machine should not store the data regarding order properties (and its API probably doesn't provide such functionality).

-A naïve approach to this situation is to design an interim abstraction level as a "connecting link," which reformulates tasks from one abstraction level into another.
+A naïve approach to this situation is to design an interim abstraction level as a 'connecting link', which reformulates tasks from one abstraction level to another.
 For example, introduce a task entity like that: